1414vo/DIS-M1-Applied-DS/README.md

 ## Credits

-Plotting utilities were adapted from <a href="https://towardsdatascience.com/visualizing-clusters-with-pythons-matplolib-35ae03d87489">TowardsDataScience</a> and .
+Plotting utilities were adapted from <a href="https://towardsdatascience.com/visualizing-clusters-with-pythons-matplolib-35ae03d87489">TowardsDataScience</a>.